haydenmcfarland/python-twitch-api/README.md

 ## Details

-- Functional (Python 3)
+- Python 3
 - Function parameters are the same as outlined in the Twitch API v5 Reference.
-- Function names are similar to Twitch API v5 Reference
+- Function names are easily translated from Twitch API v5 Reference
 - All function calls return JSON objects

 ## Install